 Democracy and Political Participation

 Sexual Violence in Conflict

-In addition to her academic work, she has extensive experience with development and peace and security research agencies.
-She has worked with and offered support to USAID, the UK Department for International Development, the United Nations, the African Union, the Center for Strategic and International Studies and the United States Institute of Peace.
-Between 2014 and 2016 she was a researcher at the Institute for Security Studies (ISS) in the Conflict Prevention and Risk Analysis Division, focusing on Africa’s Great Lakes Region.
+Yolande also has extensive experience with development and peace and security research agencies, including USAID, the UK Department for International Development, the United Nations, the African Union, the Center for Strategic and International Studies and the United States Institute of Peace.
+Between 2014 and 2016 she was a researcher at the Institute for Security Studies in the Conflict Prevention and Risk Analysis Division, focusing on Africa’s Great Lakes Region.